 (The last resting place of Mozart’s contemporary)

-Inside the Zentralfriedhof, no neon signs point to the most interesting graves and crypts, which is fair enough: this is a working cemetery and not primarily a tourist attraction.
-Though it does have a shop and a branch of the lovely Oberlaa Café-Konditorei chain.
+Inside the Zentralfriedhof, no neon signs point to the most interesting graves and crypts.
+After all, this is a working cemetery even if also a notable visitor attraction with its own shop and a branch of the lovely Oberlaa Café-Konditorei chain.

 The cemetery publishes its own guides, but I’ve pulled together some of the more recognisable names for you with directions added at the end.
 So if you wish to pay your respects to Beethoven, for example, read on.